sailfishos-mirror/pyproject-rpm-macros/README.md

     %generate_buildrequires
     %pyproject_buildrequires -R

+Alternatively, if the project specifies its dependencies in the pyproject.toml `[project]` table (as defined in [PEP 621](https://www.python.org/dev/peps/pep-0621/)), the runtime dependencies can be obtained by reading that metadata.

+This can be enabled by using the `-p` flag.
+This flag supports reading both the runtime dependencies, and the selected extras (see the `-x` flag described below).

+Please note that not all build backends which use pyproject.toml support the `[project]` table scheme.
+For example, poetry-core (at least in 1.9.0) defines package metadata in the custom `[tool.poetry]` table which is not supported by the `%pyproject_buildrequires` macro.

-Alternatively, the runtime dependencies can be obtained by building the wheel and reading the metadata from the built wheel.
+Finally, the runtime dependencies can be obtained by building the wheel and reading the metadata from the built wheel.
-This can be enabled by using the `-w` flag.
+This can be enabled with the `-w` flag and cannot be combined with `-p`.
 Support for building wheels with `%pyproject_buildrequires -w` is **provisional** and the behavior might change.
 Please subscribe to Fedora's [python-devel list] if you use the option.